BenRamo06/PySpark/README.md

 	Name Node (Master)
 					- Maintains and manages blocks on the DataNodes (slave nodes)
-					- Record metadata of the blocks (location(node), size, permissions, hierarchy)
+					- Record metadata of the blocks (location(node), size, permissions, hierarchy) There are two files associated with the metadata:
+							FsImage: It contains the complete state of the file system namespace since the start of the NameNode.
+							EditLogs: It contains all the recent modifications made to the file system with respect to the most recent FsImage.
 					- Receives a Heartbeat and a block report from all the DataNodes in the cluster to ensure that the DataNodes are live.
-					- Responsible to take care of the replication factor of all the blocks Data nodes (Slaves)
+					- Responsible to take care of the replication factor of all the blocks
+					- In case of the DataNode failure, the NameNode chooses new DataNodes for new replicas, Data nodes (Slaves)
 					- Store actual data
 					- Process data
 					- They send heartbeats to the NameNode periodically to report the overall health of HDFS, by default, this frequency is set to 3 seconds.

+	Secondary NameNode/CheckpointNode:
+					- Works concurrently with the primary NameNode as a helper daemon
+					- The Secondary NameNode is one which constantly reads all the file systems and metadata from the RAM of the NameNode and writes it into the hard disk or the file system.

 	Disventages: